mrdja026/clone-gpt/docs/task6.md

 Two clean options:

-- Use live Jira for SCRUM-8
+- Use live Jira for SCRUM-8 via external MCP configured with Jira credentials.
-  - Set MCP_USE_FIXTURES=0 in .env and restart pnpm dev.
-  - Then test: the server will call Jira directly and show the real data.
 - Update the SCRUM-8 fixture to match Jira
   - I added a PowerShell script to fetch the real ticket and overwrite the fixture in the expected format.